kevintatou/idela_API/README.md

     }
 ]
 ```
 Requests a json object to post.
 Request want to be put in node collection `'col': 'node'` in DB with keys containing a value `'name': 'Bob the Coder'`ect.
-The tags key `'tags': 'github code'` gets split by spaces into a array of strings `['github', 'code']`, meaning the node gets two tags not a single tag.
+The tags key `'tags': 'github,code'` gets split by comma into a array of strings `['github','code']`, meaning the node gets two tags not a single tag.
 The same goes with members key.
 Note that `owner` and `members` values are MongoDB ObjectID(s).

+When posting a node tags related to that node get automaticly updated and new tags get created if they dont exist in the database.